For all of the best things to do and see, take the scenic route with our road trip itinerary from Hobart to Cradle Mountain.

 And, lastly, if you want to take a different route back to Hobart, go via the Great Lake.
 It’s a stunning expanse surrounded by a desolate landscape and the odd shack-dwelling village.

-Although you’ve ended up at your destination, Hobart to Cradle Mountain via Queenstown is a definite road trip that you must consider!
-Queenstown Tasmania is a small town that sits in the sloping valley of Mount Owen.
+Now that you’ve ended up at your destination and your Hobart to Cradle Mountain road trip is complete, why not consider continuing on through Queenstown?
+Queenstown in Tasmania is a small town that sits in the sloping valley of Mount Owen.
 Despite Cradle Mountain to Queenstown adding on an additional two hours to your road trip, it’s the perfect oasis for nature enthusiasts.
 A haven if you will, if you’re looking for things to do in Queenstown, we recommend first stopping at the West Coast Wilderness Railway.

 Departing from Queenstown Station, visitors can choose between a half- or full-day tour that will either keep you on the ground and passing through the rainforest or, if you like to splash around, you can pair your train tour with a river rafting experience.
 Once you’ve dried off, we recommend visiting the Iron Blow Lookout – an abandoned, open cut mine that has a viewing deck which makes for the perfect spot to grab a few Instagram shots.

-If you’re looking to add more things on to your road trip itinerary, check out our list of 10 Unique Getaway Gems to Discover around Tasmania.
-And, before you head off in the car, be sure to tick-off these 10 Must-Have Travel Items for Your Next Road Trip.
+Trying to find somewhere to stay?
+For a dose of luxury and charm, check out these 10 Best and Most Unique Boutique Hotels in Tasmania.
+Or, if you’re looking to add more things on to your road trip itinerary, check out our list of 10 Unique Getaway Gems to Discover around Tasmania.

 We acknowledge the traditional owners of country throughout Australia and recognise their continuing connection to land, waters and culture.
 We pay our respects to their elders past, present and emerging.